varnishcache/varnish-cache/doc/sphinx/users-guide/operation-logging.rst

 ..
 XXX:Maybe a couple of sample commands here? benc

-For more information on this topic please see :ref:`ref-varnishlog`.
+For more information on this topic please see :ref:`varnishlog(1)`.